godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 User path
 ---------

-Writing to disk is often still needed for various tasks such as saving game state or downloading content packs.
+Writing to disk is still needed for tasks such as saving game state or downloading content packs.
 To this end, the engine ensures that there is a special path ``user://`` that is always writable.